sgasse/infercam_onnx/README.md

 ![Concurrent inference](./resources/Concurrent_Inference_Example.png)

 In the example image above, we use two laptops.
-Both run a `cam_sender` client and send image streams to the second laptop, which runs the inference for face detection on both of those streams concurrently with the `infer_server`.
+Both run a `socket_sender` client and send image streams to the second laptop, which runs the inference for face detection on both of those streams concurrently with the `infer_server`.
 We access both streams from the first laptop.
 This show-cases a few features: